fragarco/abasc/docs/en/abasc.md

 ### `DEF FN name(parameters) = expression`

 **Command**.
 Declares a single-line function applying the expression on the right to the given parameters.
 In BASIC 1.0, this was the only way to define functions.
-BASC supports the more versatile `FUNCTION ...
+ABASC supports the more versatile `FUNCTION ...
 END FUNCTION` syntax.

-**Important differences in BASC:** Functions and subroutines **must be declared before use** and type suffixes are mandatory, a function returning a real must end with `!`, and a string function must end with `$`.
+**Important differences in ABASC:** Functions and subroutines **must be declared before use** and type suffixes are mandatory, a function returning a real must end with `!`, and a string function must end with `$`.

 ```basic
 DEF FNinterest!(principal) = principal * 1.14